AliceO2Group/CodingGuidelines/README.md

 ## FAQ
 * __Q__ I strongly disagree with rule X !
-* __A__ This is not a question.
-Nevertheless, feel free to contact the CWG11 (alice-o2-cwg11@cern.ch) to share your concern(s).
+* __A__ Feel free to contact the CWG11 (alice-o2-cwg11@cern.ch) to share your concern(s).
 Rules have already been amended, abandoned or added based on the users feedback.
+However, please comply with the rules until a change is agreed by CWG11.